EnAccess/AirLink-Server/README.md

 # Nexus Key Rule Node for Add, Set and Unlock Devices
-This ruke node is to be added to the rule chain for creations of tokens for devices.
+This rule node is to be added to the rule chain for creations of tokens for devices.